Folic Acid Awareness Curriculum

 - Download the program and incorporate the content with related topics.
 The activities are designed to be either teacher-directed or student-directed.

-- Use the program as a large group activity by downloading the Power Point Presentation.
+- Use the program as a large group activity by downloading the Folic Acid presentation (PDF) (Power Point ).
 Then, present it as a slide presentation.
 Follow it up with a large group discussion and an evaluation of learning by a paper and pencil test you develop from the presentation's content.

 - Assign the program as small group projects.
 Have students work though the presentation and learning activities.